-21.2 SVS Integration Profile Options
+5675 21.2 SVS Actor Options

-Options that may be selected for this Integration Profile are listed in the Table 21.2-1 SharingValue Sets - Actors and Options along with the actors to which they apply.
+Options that may be selected for this Integration Profile are listed in Table 21.2-1 Sharing Value Sets - Actors and Option along with the actors to which they apply.
 Dependencies between options when applicable are specified in notes.
 Note that the Value Set Consumer shall implement at least one of the two bindings listed as options in the table.
 The Value Set Repository shall implement both bindings as specified in ITI TF-2b: 3.48.5.